postgres/postgres/documentation/docs/test.md

 Enabling `pg_tde` extension for a database creates the table access method `tde_heap` .
 This access method enables you to encrypt the data.

-!!! warning

-    This is the tech preview functionality.
-Its scope is not yet finalized and can change anytime. **Use it only for testing purposes.**

 Here's how to do it:

 1. Create a table in the database for which you have [enabled `pg_tde`](setup.md) using the `tde_heap` access method as follows: